 A fiercely competitive and complex champion who drove with a volcanic intensity, capturing NASCAR's biggest prize and its most famous race.

-Kurt Busch arrived in NASCAR with a reputation for raw speed and a temper to match.
-The older brother of Kyle Busch, he forged his own identity behind the wheel, combining brilliant car control with a relentless will to win.
-His 2004 championship, won under the inaugural Chase format, cemented his status as an elite talent, but it was his 2017 Daytona 500 victory that provided a career-defining moment of glory.
-Busch's career was a rollercoaster of high-profile team changes and on-track controversies, which he later acknowledged were part of his growth.
-In his final years, he evolved into a respected veteran and mentor, particularly at 23XI Racing, before a 2022 concussion ultimately led to his stepping away from full-time competition, closing a chapter on one of the sport's most compelling personalities.
+Kurt Busch won the NASCAR Cup Series championship in 2004 under the inaugural Chase format.
+He added a Daytona 500 victory in 2017, a career-defining moment.
+The older brother of Kyle Busch, he combined brilliant car control with a relentless will to win.
+His career included high-profile team changes and on-track controversies, which he later acknowledged as part of his growth.
+In his final years, he evolved into a respected veteran and mentor at 23XI Racing.
+A concussion in 2022 led to his stepping away from full-time competition, closing a chapter on one of the sport's most compelling personalities.
+He was born in 1978.

 1965–1980